Illinois Compiled Statutes

 (c) The Department of Transportation may, at the request of the

-Department of State Police, erect appropriate regulatory signs on any
+Illinois State Police, erect appropriate regulatory signs on any

 State highway directing second division vehicles to a scale.
 The